graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 For more information about writing Poplar graph programs and codelets, refer to the `Poplar and PopLibs User Guide
-<https://docs.graphcore.ai/projects/poplar-user-guide/>`_ and the :tutorials-repo:`Poplar tutorials <tutorials/poplar>` on the Graphcore GitHub tutorials respository.
+<https://docs.graphcore.ai/projects/poplar-user-guide/>`_ and the :tutorials-repo:`Poplar tutorials <tutorials/poplar>` in the Graphcore GitHub examples repository.

 Your program must contain a function to build the graph, which will be called from TensorFlow when you instantiate the custom op.
 This has the following